dzlab/coursera/Preparing for Google Cloud Certification/Cloud Data Engineer Professional Certificate/Preparing for the Google Cloud Professional Data Engineer Exam/Week 6/README.md

 - [ ] Set up the report to use the Owner's credentials to access the underlying data in BigQuery, and direct the users to view the report only once per business day (24-hour period).
 - [x] Set up the report to use the Owner's credentials to access the underlying data in BigQuery, and verify that the 'Enable cache' checkbox is selected for the report.
+> **Correct:** This is correct because you must set Owner credentials to use the 'enable cache' option in BigQuery.
+It is also a Google best practice to use the ‘enable cache’ option when the business scenario calls for using prefetch caching.
+1) Report must use Owner's Credentials.
+2) You don't need to tell the users not to use the report, you need to tell the system to use Query and Pre-fetch caching to cut down on BigQuery jobs.

 - [ ] Set up the report to use the Viewer's credentials to access the underlying data in BigQuery, and also set it up to be a 'view-only' report.
 - [ ] Set up the report to use the Viewer's credentials to access the underlying data in BigQuery, and verify that the 'Enable cache' checkbox is not selected for the report.